Handcuff cover

 In most cases, a handcuff cover is used in combination with a martin link belly chain which fixes the handcuffs at waist level.
 This provides a rather uncomfortable restraint and may result in injury to the individual if maintained for an extended period of time.
 When using a handcuff cover in combination with a belly chain, the hands may be cuffed in a parallel or in a stacked position.

 In the stacked position, the shackled person's freedom of movement is strongly restricted and the arms are kept in a rather unnatural position which may cause discomfort or even pain because in this arrangement, the individual's wrists are restrained in close proximity to the torso.

 In a parallel position, the restraint will cause the wrists to spread outwardly in an angular relationship.
 As the handcuff cover provides a rigid structure, the individual's wrists may be bruised or cocked, restricting blood circulation.
+However, some models come with angled ends which allows hands and arms to relax in an appropriate posture, therefore reducing physical stress on the individual being transported.

 A handcuff cover can also be linked with a connector chain to a pair of leg irons.
 Individuals with a handcuff cover fitted over their handcuffs can also be restrained together for transportation using so-called "gang chains".